 It makes you think, and is an excellent antidote for boredom.

-2. Learn new post-processing techniques
+2. Learn creative new developing techniques

 Here are some ideas on how to do that.

 - Learn to emulate the style of other photographers.
-Find the work of a photographer you like who develops their photos in a distinctive style, and see if you can figure out how to do it in Lightroom (or your software of choice).
+Find the work of a photographer you like who develops their photos in a distinctive style, and see if you can figure out how to do it in Lightroom Classic (or your software of choice).

 3. Go to new places